 ~ BMW and certain other brands will only be accepted as Level A

 ~ 0 to 50cc bikes start at $6,000 US + 12 months for completion with $2K

 ~ Basket case projects ONLY accepted as total restorations & may require

-    • Level B: Mechanically sound & w/some cosmetic work (some paint or
+• Level B: Mechanically sound & w/limited cosmetic work (some paint

 for completion with $2K deposit